Suppliers & partners

 As an integral part of our ESG program, we have established an ESG framework that serves as a guiding principle for our associates and reinforces our commitment to stakeholders.
 To effectively identify and address material risks and impacts arising from supply chain activities, we employ ESG screening procedures for our supplier.
 Our ESG Framework encompasses a comprehensive approach to addressing supply chain-related risks.

-The ESG Framework incorporates screening parameters that help in identifying negative environmental, social, and governance impacts related to commodities and sector-specific attributes.
-It also accounts for country-specific risks, such as overreliance on a single country.
-Through this screening, we assess suppliers environmental practices and social and ethical responsibilities, ensuring they align with our ESG goals.
+Through this screening, we assess supplier’s environmental practices and social and ethical responsibilities, ensuring they align with our ESG goals.

 Our screening criteria prioritize scores of 50% or higher, demonstrating our dedication to achieving our ESG objectives.
 Furthermore, we enforce a zero-tolerance policy regarding health, safety, compliance, and human rights.
 Mandatory ESG disclosure is required during bidding processes, and comprehensive evaluations consider technical, safety, and commercial capabilities aligned with ESG criteria.

-In the fiscal year 2024, 100% Key/critical business associates screened including suppliers and service providers.
+In the fiscal year 2025, 100% Key/critical business associates screened including suppliers and service providers.

 7. Supplier Assessment and Development